Training for Restraint:: Things to avoid doing #5

 Training for Restraint:: Things to avoid doing #3

-There are better and less-better Restraint Techniques The image accompanying this post was apparently taken in 1907 of the City of London Police learning or demonstrating restraint techniques.
-They are clearly wearing jackets which suggest that there may have been input from some Japanese martial arts into the restraint techniques they were learning at the […]
+The image accompanying this post was apparently taken in 1907 of the City of London Police learning or demonstrating restraint techniques.
+They are clearly wearing jackets which suggest that there may have been input from some Japanese martial arts into the restraint techniques they were learning at the time.
+Numerous famous Japanese Judo and Jujitsu […]

 Safe Holding Training – Manage Distress – Scotland

-Safe Holding Training to deal with Distressed Behaviour with Older People in Care Gerard O’Dea our Director of Training was recently asked to provide an opinion on how care homes in Scotland can deal with the issues of distressed, difficult or dangerous behaviours when caring for older people in their services, sometimes known as Safe […]
+The Challenge of Distressed Behaviour in Care Gerard O’Dea, our Director of Training, was recently asked to provide an opinion on how care homes in Scotland can deal with the issues of distressed, difficult, or dangerous behaviours when caring for older people in their services — sometimes known as Safe Holding Training.
+In this long-format […]

 Restraint Training: Unsafe Handling caused death of resident and £57,000 fine